- Web app security

-AppScan has extensive reporting capabilities and comes with a variety of industry-standard web app vulnerability report types, which can be used to provide evidence and assurance that a web app has been developed to be secure.
-Delta Analysis reports can prove web app vulnerability fixes, while reports against the OWASP Top 10 and PCI DSS, demonstrates the security of developed web apps to auditors and customers.
+IBM AppScan has extensive reporting capabilities and comes with various industry-standard, application vulnerability report types, which can be used to provide evidence and assurance that a web app is secure.
+Delta Analysis reports can prove web app vulnerability fixes, while reports against the OWASP Top 10 and PCI DSS demonstrates the security of developed web apps to auditors and customers.

-Underestimating the importance of web app security is a ticking bomb.
-A single web app vulnerability can lead to a monumental data breach that can shake even the largest of businesses down to its foundation, possibly causing worldwide negative media headlines, hefty financial penalties, and the loss of public trust.
-Investing in ensuring the security of web apps by adopting industry best app-development practices, like the OWASP Top 10, and using web app vulnerability scanning tools, like IBM Rational AppScan, is an essential practice.
+Underestimating the importance of web app security is a ticking cyber time bomb.
+A single web app vulnerability can cause a monumental data breach that can shake even the largest of businesses down to its foundation, leading to worldwide negative media headlines, hefty financial penalties, and the loss of public trust.
+Investing in assuring the security of web applications by adopting industry best app-development practices, like the OWASP Top 10, and using web app vulnerability scanning tools is an essential software development practice.

 - Learn more about IBM Rational AppScan, a leading Web application vulnerability scanning tool,